LT-IntroToAI-SY2526/assignment3-per4-Bossmode248/writeup.md

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?
 This could be used any where, as Data bases are a commonly used thing to store lots of data for a specific thing.
 When you have so much data, you need an effective way to be able to search through all the data.
-To improve this system, I would make it so we could find things not just by using other factors, but by putting in a search feature to just find what you want immediately.
-Especially if the user is just looking for one thing.
+To improve this system, I would make it so we have a better search funtion. its too specific, so we need a search funtion that can search through the data base only using things like keywords like "in (year)" or "from (year)" and more.